All Episodes

 We asked Mubar to go.

-It we are their instrument because they control our deliberate decision making process.
+We are their instrument because they control our deliberate decision-making process.

 We see the left in the United States doing the job of our enemy.

-The left the left is the the tool they're using to have thought and speech control.
+The left is the tool they're using to have thought and speech control.

-Even Great Britain has eighty-eight separate Sharia courts.
+Even Great Britain has 88 separate Sharia courts.

-We know in this country our top intelligence officials are warning that refugees will be infiltrated by ISIS and other terrorist groups, but yet the President Hillary Clinton insist anyway.
+We know in this country, our top intelligence officials are warning that refugees will be infiltrated by ISIS and other terrorist groups, but yet the President, Hillary Clinton, insists anyway.

 My question is, is Europe gone, Philip?

-Is Europe in in the process of changing dramatically?
+Is Europe in the process of changing dramatically?

-And has it been Islamised, if you will?
+And has it been Islamicized, if you will?

-Well, let's just put it in the perspective of history.
+Well, let's just put it in perspective of history.

-There was a time when they swept all the way across North Africa and conquered every single country we know of today in North Africa, then crossed into Europe, across the Straits of Gibraltar in the year 7 Eleven, and they were only stopped by Charles Martell at the Battle of Tours in 732, exactly 100 years after Mohammed died, way back over there in Saudi Arabia.
+There was a time when they swept all the way across North Africa and conquered every single country we know of today in North Africa, then crossed into Europe, across the Straits of Gibraltar in the year 711, and they were only stopped by Charles Martel at the Battle of Tours in 732, exactly 100 years after Muhammad died, way back over there in Saudi Arabia.

-Then historical events like the siege of Vienna twice, the fall of Istanbul or the fall of Constant Constantinople 500 years ago, and the barbaric pirate slave trading operation that went on for a thousand years in the Mediterranean basin.
+Then historical events like the siege of Vienna twice, the fall of Istanbul, or the fall of Constantinople 500 years ago, and the Barbary pirate slave trading operation that went on for a thousand years in the Mediterranean basin.

 That's when America encountered jihad, when they encountered slave traders in the Mediterranean.